Chivier/gswarm/README_gsmodel.md

 - `dram`: System memory (RAM)
 - `gpu0`, `gpu1`: GPU memory

+### GPU Detection

+GSwarm Model automatically detects available GPUs using the following priority:

+1. **gswarm-profiler Integration**: If gswarm-profiler is running, gsmodel will use it to get comprehensive GPU information
+2. **NVML Fallback**: If gswarm-profiler is not available, falls back to nvitop/NVML for basic GPU detection
+3. **Dynamic Memory Detection**: Automatically detects actual GPU memory capacity instead of using hardcoded values

 ## Installation

 ### Prerequisites
 - Python 3.8+
 - gRPC tools for protocol buffer generation
+- NVIDIA drivers (for GPU support)

 ### Install Dependencies